West Forest Capital - New York, NY | Hard Money Loans, Real Estate Investment Loans & Bridge Loans logo

 The company's core offerings include hard money loans with rates starting at 10%, bridge financing for time-sensitive transactions, rehab cost financing up to 100%, refinancing of existing loans, and new investment property purchases.
 They explicitly market their service to real estate investors, fix-and-flip operators, and developers who need rapid funding decisions.
 Contact is available via phone (212-537-5833) and text (917-267-9523), and the company advertises same-day to 5-day funding timelines depending on deal complexity.

-West Forest Capital differentiates itself through claimed speed (same-day funding in optimal cases, 5 days typically), direct access to decision-makers, market knowledge enabling creative collateral arrangements, and transparency regarding fees and costs.
+West Forest Capital differentiates itself through claimed speed (provider-stated funding timing in optimal cases, 5 days typically), direct access to decision-makers, market knowledge enabling creative collateral arrangements, and transparency regarding fees and costs.
 The website emphasizes flexibility in loan terms, low out-of-pocket requirements, and advisory services beyond lending—including market trend consultation, deal metric analysis, and contractor recommendations.
 Client testimonials highlight the firm's responsiveness, direct communication with principals, and willingness to fund deals other lenders declined.

 However, as a hard money lender, West Forest Capital serves a niche market with inherent limitations.
-Hard money loans carry substantially higher interest rates (10%+ versus 3-7% for conventional mortgages), shorter repayment timelines, higher points/fees, and stricter collateral requirements.
+Hard money loans carry higher in listed context interest rates (10%+ versus 3-7% for conventional mortgages), shorter repayment timelines, higher points/fees, and stricter collateral requirements.
 The company's focus on investment properties only means owner-occupant homebuyers are explicitly excluded.
 While speed and flexibility are marketed strengths, they come at a significant cost premium.
 Client reviews are uniformly positive but reflect the borrower pool (experienced investors accustomed to hard money terms rather than first-time homebuyers).

 Services & Features